anyone2/IndigoPlugin-Voice-Monkey/YESNO_QUESTIONS.md

 # How to setup Yes or No Questions

-## A 44 step guide with screenshots
+## a 44 step guide with screenshots

 # 1) Log into the Voice Monkey site - Click Manage Devices